qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Summarize 2 different stacks:

 - The main execution stack, that holds local variable, call arguments, return code addresses, and possibly operands (in wasm stack machine).
 It's managed by Wasm runtime and not in linear memory.
-It cannot be directly read and written by Wasm code.
+It cannot be freely manipulated by Wasm code.
 - The shadow stack.
 It's in linear memory.
 Holds the local variables that need to be in linear memory.
 Managed by Wasm code, not Wasm runtime.

 There is a [stack switching proposal](https://github.com/WebAssembly/stack-switching) that aim to allow Wasm to do stack switching.
 This make it easier to implement lightweight thread (virtual thread, goroutine, etc.), without transforming the code and add many branches.